oleksandr-kupenko/-ipher--hat/README.md

-# CChat with encrypted correspondence using secret phrases
+# Cipher Chat with encrypted correspondence using secret phrases

 ## Technology stack